 At the completion of this subject students will be able to:

-- integrate and apply a variety of interrelated skills involved in the pre-production, production and post-production of a short video
+integrate and apply a variety of interrelated skills involved in the pre-production, production and post-production of a short screen work

-- apply collaborative skills in a variety of video production contexts
+- apply collaborative skills and professional practice in a variety of screen production contexts.

 - Visual language